 PAM 527 Women, Work, and Dollars The course addresses the economic and social struggle of women to achieve workplace equality.
-It includes an examination of their labor force participation: remuneration of women, segregated employment patterns, special problems of pink-collar and professional women, and an analysis of the corporate environment and the role of af-firmative action in removing formal and informal barriers to progress.
-The new campaign for pay equity, techniques for establishing a fair wage, conflicting views of pay, equity as a solution to sex discrimination, alternative definitions of success, and women's contribution to the world of work.
+It includes an examination of their labor force participation: remuneration of women, segregated employment patterns, special problems of pink-collar and professional women, and an analysis of the corporate environment and the role of affirmative action in removing formal and informal barriers to progress.
+The campaign for pay equity, techniques for establishing a fair wage, conflicting views of pay, equity as a solution to sex discrimination, alternative definitions of success, and women's contribution to the world of work.
 Crosslisted with CES 517.
 Spring, 3 credits PAM 537 Employee Training and Career Development Provides an overview of employee training methods, training design, development programs, and evaluation procedures, including cost/benefit analysis.
-Emphasis is placed on how to perform analysis.
-Emphasis is placed on now to perform a needs analysis, how to select the latest training technologies, and how to apply these technol-ogies to enhance adult learning.
-Employee de-velopment strategies are reviewed.
+Emphasis is placed on how to perform a needs analysis, how to select the latest training technologies, and how to apply these technologies to enhance adult learning.
+Employee development strategies are reviewed.
 Students apply these concepts to a specific organization for hands-on learning.
 A focus on career planning and development gives students a chance to take interest inventories and make self-assessments of abilities and learning styles.
 Students formulate their own career plans and develop action strategies.
 Spring, 3 credits Health Sciences Center